How Tall Are Restaurant Tables, Chairs, & Bar Stools?

 Standard Counter Height Stools are 24”, which again leaves 10-12” of leg room for customers.
 Counter height stools are more popular for residences because they fit perfectly under a 36” kitchen counter.
 Commercial quality stools are more difficult to find due to the fact that most restaurants don’t have counters anymore.

 Standard bar height tables are 42” tall.
 Bar height tables and bases are very common, and many different materials and styles are available.
 Often, restaurant designers will use bar height tables to create different height levels and lines of site.
 For example, if you have a dance floor or a performance stage, adding bar height tables makes it easier for the people in the back to see the performance.
-An addition reason that

 Standard bar height stools are 30” from the top of the seat to the ground; they fit well under both bars and bar height tables.
 Bar stools are available in a wide range of styles and materials because they are so common in restaurants, bars, casinos, and resorts.